kevinlin/Deckset-presentations/Docker Kubernetes 101/Docker Kubernetes 101.md

 ![right](docker-logo.png)

-^ Docker was released as a open source project by a small start-up called dotCloud from San Francisco back then
+^ Docker was released as a open source project by a small start-up called dotCloud from San Francisco back then In a chinese saying, this is a strike from a higher dimension

 ---